 “Make the Alamo the gathering place that it should be, an activated space with both locals and tourists,” Houston said.

 Others believe historical sites should be left for preservation alone.
-Mary Torres, tribal chief of the Pacuache Tilijaya Coahuiltecan Tribe of Texas, opposes vendors in the plaza and alcohol sales and consumption so close to ancestral burial grounds.
+Maria Torres, tribal chief of the Pacuache Tilijaya Coahuiltecan Tribe of Texas, opposes vendors in the plaza and alcohol sales and consumption so close to ancestral burial grounds.

 “The city wants to make a profit, making this a ghetto marketplace,” Torres said, “That’s desecration.”